Dixon of Dock Green

 Dixon of Dock Green is a BBC police procedural television series about daily life at a fictional London police station, with the emphasis on petty crime, successfully controlled through common sense and human understanding.
 It ran from 1955 to 1976.
 The central character, George Dixon, first appeared in the film The Blue Lamp (1950).
 Dixon is a mature and sympathetic police constable, who was played by Jack Warner in all of the 432 episodes.

-Dixon is the supposed embodiment of a typical "bobby" who would be familiar with the area in which he patrolled and its residents and often lived there himself.
-The series contrasted with later programmes such as Z-Cars, which more realistically reflected a more aggressive policing culture.
+Dixon is the supposed embodiment of a typical "bobby" who would be familiar with the area in which he patrolled and its residents and often lived there himself (Peelian principles).
+The series contrasted with later programmes such as Z-Cars, which more realistically reflected a more aggressive policing culture (Gendarmerie).
 It retained a faithful following throughout its run and was voted second-most popular programme on British television in 1961.

 Character and name origins

 The character of Police Constable George Dixon was based on an old-style British "bobby" – a slang term for policeman.
 Dixon first appeared in the Ealing Studios film The Blue Lamp (1950) as a typical bobby on the beat, an experienced constable working out of the Paddington Green police station and nearing retirement.
 The film was produced by Michael Balcon, who had been educated at George Dixon School in Birmingham, named after a local politician: this inspired the character name.

 In The Blue Lamp, Dixon has a wife named Em (Gladys Henson).
 It is mentioned that their only son, Bert, was killed in the Second World War – hence Dixon adopts a paternal aspect towards PC Andy Mitchell (Jimmy Hanley), a young policeman on his first day.
 Dixon comes across a raid and is shot.
 The rest of the film focuses on catching the perpetrator, a thug named Tom Riley (played by Dirk Bogarde).
 This gears up hugely once Dixon, who was said to be rallying in hospital, unexpectedly and suddenly dies, and Mitchell embarks on a perilous quest to find Tom Riley and bring him to justice.